benjaminapetersen/js-lunch-and-learn/projects/gulp-angularJS/docs/step_2.md

     find angular, lodash, and our css & inject them into the html file.
 Be sure to run `gulp serve` and see if the files load in the browser!
-2. Update our `serve:src` task to automatically run both `inject:vendor` and `inject:app` so that we automatically rebuild the application whenever we serve it.
+1. Update our `serve:src` task to automatically run both `inject:vendor` and `inject:app` so that we automatically rebuild the application whenever we serve it.
+1. You will probably notice that our `index.html` file is correct, but we are not actually serving any of our vendor files form the `node_modules` folder!
+Our app will not work if the browser cannot receive these files.
+Update our `serve:src` task to serve these files to the browser.
-3. Clean up the `gulpfile.js` file.
+1. Clean up the `gulpfile.js` file.
 If there is any duplication, use some variables to remove it.
 For example, the PATHS can easily be factored out.
 Its possible to share the `target` index.html file as well, and maybe some other paths.
     Keep it DRY.
-4. If you get this far, see if you can get `browserSync` to live-reload whenver any of our `./src` app files change.
+1. If you get this far, see if you can get `browserSync` to live-reload whenver any of our `./src` app files change.
 This is also well-documented.